dsjoerg/ggpyjobs/README.md

 that a worker running as a daemon will *not* automatically reflect changes to the code made since the process began running.
 The worker must be shut down and restarted to pick up the code changes.

+### I don't understand XXXX

+Just ask, I'll add questions and answers to a FAQ here.